gigablah/fsphinxphp/README.md

 What's faceted search?
 ----------------------

 Think of "filtering", "refining" or "drilling down".
-For example, when searching through a database of movie titles, you could get a list of clickable refinement options such as actors, directors and year of release.
-As opposed to static hierarchical navigation, these options are calculated as you search so that you don't end up following paths that return zero results.
+For example, when searching through a database of movie titles, you could get a list of clickable refinement options such as actors, directors, genre and year of release.
+As opposed to static hierarchical navigation, these options are calculated as you search so you don't end up following paths that return zero results.

 How do I use this?
 ------------------